Mount Lehman, Abbotsford: Today

 Today Mount Lehman is known as a peaceful rural community, with a mix of busy farms, local estate wineries, small acreages and estate homes.
 This vibrant community retains its charm, and is an important living link to the region's history.

 Typical economic activities found in the area include the raising of chickens, llamas, and to a lesser extent, cattle.
 Horse raising and boarding stables are also prevalent.
 There are wine vineyards, blueberry and raspberry farms, as well as orchards and tree farms.
 There are several major greenhouses that grow crops such as cucumbers, tomatoes and peppers.
 The opening of several bed and breakfasts has also made the area a new draw for tourists looking to experience a taste of rural living.

 Although there are no major supermarkets, gas stations, or corner stores in the immediate area, these are all within a 10 minutes drive.
 The growth of nearby Abbotsford overshadowed the importance of some of the previously mentioned amenities, and many of these eventually closed down.
 However, Mount Lehman does offer its own small list of basic amenities.
 There is a one-room branch of the Fraser Valley Regional Library, the post office is still in operation, there is a fire hall, credit union, insurance shop and a small auto repair shop.
 The railway continues to operate but ownership has changed and it is now known as the Southern Railway of British Columbia (aka SRY Rail Link).
 Although the train station closed to passenger traffic in 1952, today, activists are looking at the former B.C.
 Electric Rail line as a resurrected public transit option.
 In addition, the United Church and Mount Lehman hall and school are still in operation, and there is an outlet of the Army and Navy that provides a social meeting spot for mostly locals on Friday evenings.

 The Taylor home, built by the pioneering family of the same name, is the oldest heritage home in Mount Lehman and still stands on Taylor Road.
 The Mount Lehman cemetery, also on Taylor Road, is one of the oldest cemeteries in the city of Abbotsford and is still in use today.

-Each year there are various community events such as the Canada Day parade and Mount Lehman Community Fair.
+Each year there are various community events such as the Canada Day Parade and Mount Lehman Fall Fair.
 As well the Mt.
 Lehman Hall hosts various other events and can be rented out for weddings and other functions.

 Although there is a historic walking trail at the end of Landing Road leading to the old Lehman's Landing, sections of this trail were recently washed away or buried under landslides.
 The city of Abbotsford has deemed the area unstable and therefore unsafe for use.
 A sign has been posted at the start of the trail informing would be users that the trail is closed and urges them to keep out.